morristech/Java-Music/README.md

 # Java-Music
 Here resides a bunch of music related Java programs I'm making in my free time

+**MusicStuff** is a project which generates all possible diatonic major/minor triads and major/minor scales.
+It outputs this to the console.
+The purpose of writing this project was to try and write something that is maintainable, extensible, and readable.

 **ChordGenerator** uses the JavaFX toolkit to display a music quiz program.
 It randomly generates one of 480 potential key/chord combinations and displays this in musical notation.
 The user is then expected to choose one of four choices to correctly analyze the